schneidr/playbooks/README.md

               3962383339373731610a316362326239386539633638646331636633333330633231383730323634
               33653332353239353662366631373037653135303163663365633532643535663933

 Copy this entry into the host variable file.
+Make sure you use the same vault password for all password entries.

 Run the playbook with